DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 as well.
 Keeping the art factory might not have been on Job’s mind right from the start, but he somehow came around on that too.

+<div class="streams"><hr class="streams" />The relationship between Urban Resort and Job Heimans became more intense again when Cor van Zadelhoff, a founder of DTZ, one of Europe’s biggest property brokers, entered into the picture.<hr class="streams" /></div>

 The idea of a collaboration started to grow on both Urban Resort and Job Heimans.
 Jaap Draaisma: